ByteDance

-ByteDance is a Chinese internet technology company headquartered in Haidian, Beijing.
-Its associated variable-interest entity ByteDance Ltd is incorporated in the Cayman Islands.
+ByteDance is a Chinese internet technology company based in Haidian, Beijing.
+Its associated variable interest entity, ByteDance Ltd, is incorporated in the Cayman Islands.

 Founded by Zhang Yiming, Liang Rubo, and a team of others in 2012, ByteDance developed the video-sharing app TikTok/Douyin.
 The company is also the developer of the news platform Toutiao, the video-editing app CapCut, and Lemon8 which is a video sharing mobile app.
+Furthermore, the company develops generative AI models both for the Chinese and international markets.

-ByteDance has attracted regulatory and media attention in several countries over security, surveillance, and censorship concerns.
+ByteDance has attracted regulatory and media attention in several countries over security, surveillance, cybersecurity, and censorship concerns.

 History

 In 2009, software engineer and entrepreneur Zhang Yiming collaborated with his friend Liang Rubo to co-found 99fang.com, a real estate search engine.
 In early 2012, the pair rented an apartment in Zhongguancun and, along with several other 99fang employees, began developing an app that would use big data algorithms to classify news according to users' preferences, which would later become Toutiao.
 That March, Yiming and Liang founded ByteDance.